levups/fuel_surcharge/README.md

-# Transporters Fuel surchage fetcher
+# A transporters fuel surcharge fetcher

 [![Build Status](https://travis-ci.com/levups/fuel_surcharge.svg?branch=master)](https://travis-ci.com/levups/fuel_surcharge)

-Retrieve current air and road rates applied to transporters shipping costs and convert them to multipliers we can directly use in your app to calculate precise shipping costs.
+Retrieve current air and road rates applied to transporters shipping costs and convert them to multipliers you can directly use in your app to calculate precise shipping costs.

 ## Implemented transporters